 School-Based Occupational and Physical Therapy within District 75 Schools

 Schools under the jurisdiction of District 75 are focused on students who are on the autism spectrum, have significant cognitive delays, are severely emotionally challenged, sensory impaired and/or multiply disabled.
 District 75 schools sometimes occupy multiple sites, and the position might be in more than one physical site.
-Please refer the District 75 website in the related links below for more information about our schools and our student population.
 Positions for therapists in District 75 schools are available in all five boroughs, with the highest need in the Bronx, Manhattan, and Brooklyn.

 School-Based Occupational and Physical Therapy within General Education Schools